xtermjs/xtermjs.org/_docs/guides/encoding.md

 terminal.onData(send => pty.write(sendConverter.convert(send)));
 ```

-Offering a runtime encoding switch to users can be achieved with both, but you will have to work around these limitations:
+Both solutions have several drawbacks that you will have to work around if you want legacy encoding support on integration level (e.g. for a runtime encoding switch offered to users):
 - `luit`:
   - No Windows support.
   - Sits interactively on the pty stream, thus encoding cannot be switched easily without destroying/recreating the pty.
 To circumvent this, `luit` supports a `-c` cmdline switch where it can act as an independent subprocess.
 Your success with this might vary.
 - `iconv`:
   - No stream support.
-This is not an issue if you only want to support 8-bit encodings.
 For multibyte encodings (e.g. CJK) you have to implement countermeasures to catch partly transmitted byte sequences before transcoding the data.
   - `luit` supports rewriting of several terminal sequences (7bit rewrites, changing character sets) while `iconv` does not know anything about terminal sequences at all.
 In general this should not be a problem in conjunction with xterm.js, it supports 8-bit sequences just fine and will fall back to UTF-8 for unknown character set commands.

 For integrations not based on `node-pty` please refer to [Input](#input) and [Output](#output).
 A rule of thumb here is - always treat xterm.js side as UTF-8 and transcode non-UTF-8 OS-pty data accordingly in both directions.
 Since most languages and transports have proper UTF-8 support these days it might be a good idea to transcode the data as close as possible to the raw OS-pty byte sink.
 If in doubt check encoding support of every single component the data has to go through.